kartonfarkas/api_docs/source/suite/emails/languages.rst

      - language_code is one of the IDs returned in the list (e.g. en) -

-For a list of supported languages, see the list of `language codes <http://documentation.emarsys.com/?page_id=417>`_ .
+For a list of supported languages, see the list of :doc:`../language_codes` .

 Result Example
 --------------